Parent Bill of Rights for Data Privacy and Security

 5. Parents have the right to submit complaints about possible breaches of student data or teacher or principal APPR data.
 Any such complaint must be submitted, in writing, to:

-Director of Finance and Technology
+Director of Technology and Innovative Programs

 4034 Warner Rd, Marion NY 14505